dock108/mini-golf-break/docs/physics-specs.md

 This document defines the physics requirements and behaviors for **Mini Golf Break**, ensuring consistent gameplay mechanics and realistic interactions, while maintaining simplicity for performance and accessibility.

+> **Note:** For specific implementation values, please refer to the [Physics Parameters Reference](./physics-parameters.md) document, which serves as the single source of truth for exact physics values used in the implementation.

 ## 1. General Physics Settings

 - **Gravity:** 9.81 m/s² downward (real-world Earth gravity).